 When you visit Canada, you’ll want to get outside and explore.
 There are an endless number of outdoor activities and attractions to draw you in.
 If you haven’t already visited the U.S. side of Niagara Falls outside Buffalo, you will want to go to Ottawa to visit the falls from the Canadian side.
 On the other side of the country you’ll find Gwaii Haanas National Park, which makes up the bottom third of its namesake archipelago off the coast of British Columbia.
 People like to call it Canada’s Galapagos because of the variety of plant and wildlife found there like the old-growth rain forests of spruce and cedar trees.
 Skiers wanting to hit the slopes should head to Banff or Whistler.
 For a truly magical experience, head to the Northwest Territories for fishing, mountain climbing and seeing the Northern Lights.
 For a more urban scene, hit the shops in Toronto or go on a foodie holiday in Montreal.

 Depending on the time of year and location in Canada that you’re traveling to, you may need anything in the way of a swimsuit and flip flops to ski boots, hand warmers and a down parka.
+That can be a lot of gear.
+You can ship luggage to Canada instead of lugging it all with you to the airport.
 If you’re traveling to Quebec, you may want to brush up on your French, it is one of the official languages spoken in the country and the province has the highest concentration of native speakers.
 Also, don’t forget your camera as there will be endless photo-worthy moments to capture throughout your visit.

 Canada is symbolized by the maple leave emblazoned on its flag, so it should come as no surprise that there are no shortage of maple products — syrup, butter, cookies and candy — to bring back with you.
 Hockey is a Canadian import, so fans of the game may want to pick up a jersey from their favorite Canadian team.
 Canada also has a booming beverage industry.
 It’s hard to find Molson Canadian beer west of the Mississippi and in other countries, so if you take a liking to it in Canada, you may want to bring some of Canada’s signature brew home along with a bottle of Crown Royal Maple whisky.
 Keep in mind that after a visit of 48 hours you can take back $800 worth of merchandise, duty free, monthly.
 If you make a quick visit (under 48 hours) or have already used the $800 up on a previous visit, a duty exemption of only $200 is allowed.